mxmlkzdh/snowmint/README.md

 ```

 ### Sorting IDs
 Since the first significant 43 bits represent the timestamp, SnowMint IDs are naturally sortable by creation time.
 IDs generated earlier will have a smaller numeric value than those generated later, allowing simple chronological ordering by comparing ID values directly.
-You can easily retreieve this timestamp by the following formula:
+You can easily retrieve this timestamp by the following formula:
 ```
 (SnowMintID >> 20) + EPOCH
 ```